 108. Organization may be approved

-(1) The Minister, by notice published in the Government Gazette, or the Director, by notice published in the Commonwealth Gazette, may, on application, approve an organization for the purposes of this Part.
+(1) The Minister, by notice published in the Government Gazette, or the Director, by notice published in the Commonwealth Gazette, may, on application, approve an organization for the purposes of section 106(1) or (3A).

-(2) In considering whether to approve an organization, the Minister or Director must have regard to —
+(2) In considering whether to approve an organization for the purposes of section 106(1), the Minister or Director must have regard to —

 (a) the purpose for which the organization was formed;

-(b) the extent to which the organization carries on activities of a medical, scientific, cultural or artistic nature;
+(b) the extent to which the organization carries on activities of a medical, scientific, educational, cultural or artistic nature;

 (c) the reputation of the organization in relation to the screening of films; and